florian-huber/hplc-py/paper.md

 bibliography: paper.bib
 ---
 # Summary
-High-Performance Liquid Chromatography (HPLC) and Gas Chromatography (GC) are analytical techniques which allow for the quantitative characterization of the chemical components of mixtures [Figure 1(A)].
+High-Performance Liquid Chromatography (HPLC) and Gas Chromatography are analytical techniques which allow for the quantitative characterization of the chemical components of mixtures [Figure 1(A)].
 Technological advancements in sample preparation and mechanical automation have allowed HPLC to become a